10.3. Deep Recurrent Neural Networks¶ Open the notebook in SageMaker Studio Lab

 10.3.2.
 Concise Implementation¶

 Fortunately many of the logistical details required to implement multiple layers of an RNN are readily available in high-level APIs.
 Our concise implementation will use such built-in functionalities.
-The code generalizes the one we used previously in Section 10.2, allowing specification of the number of layers explicitly rather than picking the default of a single layer.
+The code generalizes the one we used previously in Section 10.2, letting us specify the number of layers explicitly rather than picking the default of only one layer.

 Fortunately many of the logistical details required to implement multiple layers of an RNN are readily available in high-level APIs.
 Our concise implementation will use such built-in functionalities.
-The code generalizes the one we used previously in Section 10.2, allowing specification of the number of layers explicitly rather than picking the default of a single layer.
+The code generalizes the one we used previously in Section 10.2, letting us specify the number of layers explicitly rather than picking the default of only one layer.

 Flax takes a minimalistic approach while implementing RNNs.
 Defining the